crossfidev/Plexus-Pool/docs/releases/april-2019.rst

 same source.
 Duplicating keys in never advisable.
-This setup can be chosen if you use the Ledge baking app from Obsidian Systems or a remote signer, such as `tezos-remote-signer`.
+This setup can be chosen if you use the Ledge baking app from Obsidian Systems or a remote signer, such as `mineplex-remote-signer`.
 They both support the testchain and implement mechanisms to prevent double baking.